-2.6 Statistical Analyses
+2.6 Statistical analyses

 All statistical analyses were performed using the R statistical computing software (R Core Team, 2017).
-We conducted all analyses on three modeling groups, based on the variables measured in each group.
+We conducted all analyses on three modeling groups based on the variables measured in each group.
 In the wet basin, we grouped observations by stratification type, separating observations stratified by channel slope from observations stratified by floodplain type.
-We separated these two groups from all observations in the semi-arid basin, which were measured consistently.
-We modeled OC concentration and soil texture with a mixed-effects linear regression using individual soil samples (i.e., the individual samples that make up a core) as sample units (n = 103 for wet basin stratified by slope, 89 for wet basin stratified by floodplain type, and 101 for semi-arid basin).
-We modeled the sampled site as a random effect, acknowledging that individual soil samples within a single core are likely non-independent.
-We used profiled 95% confidence intervals on effect estimates (β) for fixed effects to evaluate variable importance in mixed-effects models.
+We separated these two groups from all observations in the semiarid basin, which were measured consistently.
+We modeled OC concentration and soil texture with a mixed-effects linear regression using individual soil samples (i.e., the individual samples that make up a core) as sample units (n = 103 for wet basin stratified by slope, 89 for wet basin stratified by floodplain type, and 101 for semiarid basin).
+We modeled the sampled site as a random effect, acknowledging that individual soil samples within a single core are likely nonindependent.
+We used profiled 95 % confidence intervals on effect estimates (β) for fixed effects to evaluate variable importance in mixed-effects models.

-To gain further insight at the reach-scale, we also modeled average OC concentration and soil moisture at each measured site using multiple linear regression.
+To gain further insight at the reach scale, we also modeled average OC concentration and soil moisture at each measured site using multiple linear regression.
 We modeled soil moisture at the reach scale because we felt that our single snapshot of moisture conditions was better represented as a site-level average.
-We first performed univariate analysis between each hypothesized predictor and the response, utilizing mainly comparative Wilcoxon rank-sum tests (Wilcoxon, 1945) or correlational Spearman correlation coefficient statistics.
-We utilized a Holm multiple-comparison correction (Holm, 1979) for pairwise comparisons.
-During this filtering, we also viewed boxplots or scatterplots as appropriate to discern which variables appear to have anything other than a completely random relationship with the response.
-We then utilized all subsets multiple linear regression using the corrected Akaike Information Criterion as a model selection criteria (Wagenmakers and Farrell, 2004).
-We iteratively transformed response variables to ensure homoscedasticity of error terms.
-To select a single best model, we utilized both Akaike weight based importance as well as parsimony to select a final, reduced model.
+We first performed univariate analysis between each hypothesized predictor and the response, utilizing mainly comparative Wilcoxon ranksum tests (Wilcoxon, 1945) or correlational Spearman correlation coefficient statistics.
+We utilized a Holm multiplecomparison correction (Holm, 1979) for pairwise comparisons.
+During this filtering, we also viewed box plots or scatterplots as appropriate to discern which variables appear to have anything other than a completely random relationship with the response.
+We then utilized the multiple linear regression of all subsets using the corrected Akaike information criterion as a model selection criterion (Wagenmakers and Farrell, 2004).
+We iteratively transformed response variables to ensure the homoscedasticity of error terms.
+To select a single best model, we utilized both Akaike-weight-based importance and parsimony to select a final reduced model.
 We considered sample sizes, p values, and effect magnitudes in determining variable importance.

-We also analyzed each core to determine whether there were buried, high OC concentration layers at depth.
-We compared each buried soil sample to the sample above it using the criterion that a peak in OC at depth should have an OC concentration 1.5 times that of the overlying sample and be above 0.5% (Appling et al., 2014).
+We also analyzed each core to determine whether there were buried high-OC-concentration layers at depth.
+We compared each buried soil sample to the sample above it using the criterion that a peak in OC at depth should have an OC concentration 1.5 times that of the overlying sample and be above 0.5 % (Appling et al., 2014).

-3. Results
+3 Results

 Model results are presented in Table 1.
-Comparisons between basins and summaries of OC concentration, moisture, and estimated clay content are shown in Figure 2.
+Comparisons between basins and summaries of OC concentration, moisture, and estimated clay content are shown in Fig. 2.

-3.1 OC Concentration
+3.1 OC concentration

-Most cores display a decrease in OC concentration with depth (Figure 3).
-Of cores with more than a single sample, 32% (7/22) of cores stratified by slope in the wet basin, 32% (8/25) of cores stratified by floodplain type in the wet basin, and 6% (2/31) of cores in the semi-arid basin exhibit OC concentration peaks at depth.
-Whether a soil sample was classified as an OC peak has no relation to estimated clay content in sites stratified by floodplain type (p = 0.28) or those stratified by slope (p = 0.89) in the wet basin.
-In the semi-arid basin, soil samples classified as buried OC peaks have significantly higher estimated clay contents (p = 0.05) than those that were not classified as peaks.
+Most cores display a decrease in OC concentration with depth (Fig. 3).
+Of cores with more than a single sample, 32% (7/22) of cores stratified by slope in the wet basin, 32% (8/25) of cores stratified by floodplain type in the wet basin, and 6% (2/31) of cores in the semiarid basin exhibit OC concentration peaks at depth.
+Whether a soil sample was classified as an OC peak has no relation to estimated clay content in sites stratified by floodplain type (p=0.28) or those stratified by slope (p=0.89) in the wet basin.
+In the semiarid basin, soil samples classified as buried OC peaks have significantly higher estimated clay contents (p=0.05) than those that were not classified as peaks.